Canggu vs. Seminyak: Where should I stay?

 Seminyak takes shopping very seriously.
 Ethnic boutiques, designer labels and chic boho shops make up a colourful shopping palette.
 Here you can find anything from a glamorous night dress to a sexy bikini to a traditional Balinese sarong.
 For upscale shopping, head off to the trendy boutiques of the Petitenget area.
 If you are on a budget, street vendors with playful designs and local fabrics line up all the way from Jalan Raya Legian to Jalan Laksmana.

 Canggu is famous for its Sunday markets.
-Fashion designers and international sellers fight for a stand at Old Man’s, Samadi’s, La Laguna’s and Love Anchor’s market.
+Fashion designers and international sellers fight for a stand at Old Man’s, Samadi’s and Love Anchor’s market.
 To stay in the know join Canggu community’s Facebook group and you won’t miss another Sunday market.
 In the last few years a lot of shops have popped up in the area, making Canggu a worthy opponent for the more established Seminyak.
+(More on shopping in Bali here.)

 Canggu vs. Seminyak: Nightlife